 Be sure not to drive on a suspended license.
 Driving with a suspended license is a misdemeanor in Nevada that carries up to six (6) months in jail and/or up to $1,000 in fines.4

-6. Will tailgating in Nevada cause my auto insurance rates to go up?
+6. Will tailgating cause my auto insurance rates to go up?

 Yes, in most cases.
 That is why retaining legal counsel to try to get the citation reduced to a non-moving violation is so imperative.
 Non-moving violations usually have little-to-no effect on car insurance.

-8. What happens if I ignore my ticket for tailgating in Nevada?
+8. What happens if I ignore my ticket?

 Chances are police will not actively go out and hunt down people with bench warrants for traffic tickets.
 But if someone with a bench warrant is pulled over in Nevada, the police immediately will arrest him/her.